Classic Cinemas LaGrange XQ

 This 1,450-seat movie house in downtown LaGrange opened in 1925, and was designed by architect Edward P. Rupert working out of the architectural firm R. Levine & Co.
 It was built and operated by the Gregory-Bernasek Theater Corp. chain.

 Operated by Chicago’s Balaban & Katz chain during the 1930’s thru 1950’s.
 It was re-modeled in 1949 to the plans of architect Roy A. Blass.
-The LaGrange Theatre remains in business today, divided into four screens in the 1990’s, and screening second-run fare.
+The LaGrange Theatre was twinned in 1984 and divided into three screens in 1988 and four screen in 1994.
+It was screening second-run fare.

-In early-2022, the theatre was acquired by Classic Cinemas, and is under a luxury restoration with heated recliners in every auditorium, and many other new amenities.
-It reopened May 26, 2022 with 3-screens and a further 3-screens under construction opened in November 2022.
+In early-2022, the theatre was acquired by Classic Cinemas, and had a luxury restoration with heated recliners in every auditorium, and many other new amenities.
+It reopened May 26, 2022 with 3-screens and a further 3-screens that were under construction opened on July 21, 2022.

 I remember when they first split the theater - they just split it straight in half and for a time the seats were still pointed at an angle as if the wall down the middle wasn’t there.
 My wife and I had our first date here - “The Sure Thing” - she was and still is 36 years later.